chrishayesmu/dubover/README.md

 Some of the available functionality includes:

+* Popping chat out into a separate window from the rest of dubtrack
 * Preventing images from auto-loading in the chat box
 * Hiding the comment box which appears under YouTube videos
 * Hiding the video chat options altogether